Butch Levy: Professional football career

-Levy was selected by the Cleveland Rams of the NFL with the 27th pick in the 1942 NFL draft.
+Levy was selected by the Cleveland Rams of the NFL in the fourth round with the 27th overall pick in the 1942 NFL draft.

 He then spent three years in the United States Navy during World War II.
 Initially disallowed from joining the military due to poor eyesight, he was allowed entry after agreeing to play football for the Great Lakes Navy Bluejackets, one of the organized military service football teams.

 Levy, who played guard, was regarded as a large lineman by the standards of his era, standing 6'0" and weighing 260 pounds.
 He played in seven games for the Rams during the 1945 season.
 The Rams won the NFL Championship against the Washington Redskins on December 16, 1945.

 When the Rams moved to Los Angeles in 1946, Levy followed, signing a one-year contract in March 1946 and appearing in ten games for the team in 1946.

 He then played in 25 games for the Los Angeles Dons of the All-America Football Conference (AAFC) from 1947 to 1948, earning All-AAFC first-team honors in his final year.
 He retired from professional football at the end of the 1948 season.